kkrt-labs/cairo-vm-ts/README.md

 ### Differential Testing

-Compare the encoded memory and trace of executions between different Cairo VM implementations on a broad range of Cairo programs (currently with no hints).
+Compare the encoded memory and trace of execution between different Cairo VM implementations on a broad range of Cairo programs.

-It is currently only test in execution mode (non-proof mode).
+It is currently only done in execution mode (non-proof mode) on programs with no hints.
 It uses the CLI of each VM implementation.

 | Cairo VM Implementations                                                     | Added to `diff-test` |
 | ---------------------------------------------------------------------------- | -------------------- |